 If your company has a slogan or tagline, you should designate when, where and how it’s used.
 Will it be used only with your logo?
 Can it be used separately in print documents or online?
 As for graphic elements used in your marketing, ask yourself:

 - What is the graphic style of your brand?
 Is it classic?
 Modern?
 Edgy?
 Artistic?

 - Will you use illustrations or photos or some of each?

 - Will photos always be in color or can black and white photos be used?

 - When and where should photos be used within your brand?

 - What are the subjects of your photos?
 Will you include photos of employees, projects, your location(s), clients, etc.?

 As your business grows and changes over time – and especially if you change your logo or go through a rebranding process – your style guide will need to be updated.
 Plan to update your style guide on a regular basis, and include the date on each version so that your employees and designers know that they have the most recent information available.

 Need help creating a style guide for your business?
 Want to see examples of guides we’ve helped create?
-Contact the Byers Creative team today.
+Contact us today.